studio-b12/restyle-lite/README.md

 #### As DOM Runtime

   * all values, groups, and even keys, can be generated at runtime after features detection or states
-  * all vendor prefixes are placed automatically, no redundant CSS to write or download
   * all changes are confined in a single style element that can be dropped at any time
   * it can be used to style custom components preserving the overall application size
   * it fits in less than 1KB minzipped